Best places to visit in Nainital : Nainital Travel Guide

 Places to visit in Nainital

 Anyone interested in history and culture must visit the Naina Devi Temple, one of the most highly regarded Hindu temples in Nainital, Uttarakhand.
-The temple honors the goddess Naina Devi, who is thought to have been a manifestation of the goddess Parvati and is situated on the northern shore of Naini Lake.
+The temple honours the goddess Naina Devi, who is thought to have been a manifestation of the goddess Parvati and is situated on the northern shore of Naini Lake.
 Legend has it that the goddess’ eyes fell where the temple now stands after Lord Shiva tore her body apart.
 The temple is one of the top attractions in the Nainital travel guide because of its serene ambiance and stunning architecture.

 3. Bhimtal Lake: